Youlixx/yolo_v2_tf2/README.md

  - the learning rate
  - the number of prior used by the model
  - the scaling factor of the model (architecture dependent, should be 16 for the default architecture)

+The weights and priors used are saved into `weights`.
+A pre-trained model can be found [here](https://drive.google.com/file/d/1zZk16IYVg1nWby0jD_tANj0rggkkIHUR/view?usp=share_link)

 ## Test